ibm-cloud-architecture/refarch-integration/docs/service-mesh.md

 ![](ms-view.png)

 All of these still does not address the fact that data are distributed and even more with microservices owning their data persistence.
 As developers and architects we still have to address the following data integrity problems:
-* two phase commit
+* two phases commit
 * compensating operation
 * eventual data consistency: some microservice updating data may share those updates with other microservices.
 * Data aggregation: adding new views on data, owned by a microservice, to support new aggregates.
-Example of used are machine learning, analytics, business visibility...
+Examples are preparing data view for machine learning modeling, analytics, or business intelligence...

 From the previous microservice allocation we can see the needs to propagate data update between services.
-Adding or unsubscribing a user involves updating the asset the user own and the authentication runtime service
+Adding or unsubscribing a user involves updating the asset the user own and the authentication runtime service:

 ![](data-consistency.png)